Shakin' Street (band)

-Shakin' Street are a French rock band formed in Paris in 1975.
-Founded by Fabienne Shine and Eric Lévi, the band rose to prominence as a support act for varying rock bands between 1979 and 1981, before initially disbanding in 1981.
-The band's lineup at that time included Jean-Lou Kalinowski (drums, percussion), Ross "The Boss" Friedman (lead guitar), and Mike Winter (bass guitar).
-Fabienne Shine reunited Shakin' Street in 2004 and continues to tour and release albums.
+Shakin' Street are a French hard rock band formed in Paris in 1975 by Fabienne Shine and Eric Lévi.
+They rose to prominence as a support act for varying rock bands between 1979 and 1981, before disbanding.
+Their lineup at that time included Jean-Lou Kalinowski (drums, percussion), Ross "the Boss" Friedman (lead guitar), and Mike Winter (bass).
+Shine reformed Shakin' Street in 2004 and continues to tour and release albums.

 History

-1975–1981
+First iteration: 1975–1981

-Shakin' Street was formed in 1975 by French musicians Fabienne Shine and Eric Lévi (also known as Eric Lewy).
-Shine met Lévi at a club in Paris and Lévi offered to start a band with her.
-Shine accepted, and Lévi named the band Speedball.
-Their first manager Marc Zermati, and Shine disliked the name Speedball.
-They changed the name to Shakin' Street, which is derived from the rock band MC5's song "Shakin' Street".
-Although Fabienne Shine and Eric Lévi are French, Shine elected to sing lyrics written in English, stating that "French isn't just authentic".
-Lévi also claimed that he wanted Shine to sing in English.
-Some writers observe that the reasoning behind the choice was to be commercially presentable.
+Shakin' Street was formed in 1975 by French musicians Fabienne Shine and Eric Lévi, who met at a club.
+Initially called Speedball, they later changed their name to Shakin' Street, inspired by the eponymous MC5 song.
+Shine, the vocalist of the group, chose to sing in English, stating that "French just isn't authentic".

-Its first lineup consisted of bass guitarist Corine Marienneau, guitarist Louis Bertignac, and drummer Jean-Lou Kalinowski.
-Before recording their debut album, Marienneau and Bertignac were replaced by bass guitarist Mike Winter and guitarist Armik Tigrane.
-In 1978, Shakin' Street recorded and released their debut album Vampire Rock at Olympic Studios, London, for Columbia Records' international imprint CBS.
+The band's first lineup consisted of bassist Corine Marienneau, guitarist Louis Bertignac, and drummer Jean-Lou Kalinowski.
+Marienneau and Bertignac were soon replaced by bassist Mike Winter and guitarist Armik Tigrane.
+In 1978, Shakin' Street released their debut album, Vampire Rock, recorded at Olympic Studios in London, for Columbia Records' international imprint CBS.
 Vampire Rock reportedly sold over 25,000 copies in their home country.
-Ira Robbins, writing for Trouser Press describes Vampire Rock as "an impressive, raucous and wild rocker, with English lyrics that touch a number of bases, from sharp to silly".
+Ira Robbins, writing for Trouser Press, described it as "an impressive, raucous and wild rocker, with English lyrics that touch a number of bases, from sharp to silly".

-In 1979, Marc Zermati took the members of Shakin' Street to a Blue Öyster Cult concert.
-Fabienne Shine was at an after-concert party and approached Sandy Pearlman, suggesting that he should produce Shakin' Street's next album.
-Pearlman thought Shakin' Street were "terrible" but agreed to produce it since he liked the materials Shakin' Street brought.
-Shine recalled that she gave Pearlman an LP copy of Vampire Rock, which convinced him to produce their next album.
-Pearlman later became manager for the band, and secured an international deal with Columbia Records.
+In 1979, producer Marc Zermati took the members of Shakin' Street to a Blue Öyster Cult concert.
+Shine later approached Sandy Pearlman, suggesting that he should produce their next album.
+He subsequently became their manager.
 That same year, Tigrane was fired after selling his guitar for heroin.
-Pearlman then enlisted Ross "The Boss" Friedman as lead guitarist for Shakin' Street.
-On August 1979, Shakin' Street performed at the Old Waldorf in San Francisco, California.
-The live performance was taped and was released as Scarlet: The Old Waldorf, August 1979 in 2024.
+Pearlman then enlisted guitarist Ross "the Boss" Friedman to replace him.
+In August 1979, Shakin' Street played at the Old Waldorf in San Francisco, California.
+The performance was taped and was released as Scarlet: The Old Waldorf, August 1979, in 2024.